 Method acting—or the Method—is one of the most iconic and mysterious acting techniques in the world.
 It is also one of the most controversial.

-The origins of the Method connect a lot of important names from theater history, like Stanislavsky, Strasberg, and Adler.
+The origins of the Method connect a lot of important names from theater history, like Konstantin Stanislavsky and Stella Adler.
 In the United States, however, most sources trace Method acting to Lee Strasberg.
 The fact that the Lee Strasberg Institute trademarked the phrase The Method™ could be one reason.
 But there’s more to know about Method acting than who owns the trademark.